Essex County Fire and Rescue Service: Roles

-Firefighter (FF): carries out day-to-day firefighting work and community safety.

-Crew Manager (CM): in charge of the crew on a fire appliance.
-Carries out day-today firefighting work and community safety.
-Can take charge of an incident of up to two pumping appliances.

-Watch Manager (WM): in charge of the watch of a fire station.
-Carries out day-today firefighting work, community safety and other specialist duties.
-Can take charge of an incident of up to four pumping appliances.

-Station Manager (SM): responsible for management at a fire station(s).
-Carries out day-to-day firefighting work in a specific ground.
-Can take charge of an incident of up to eight pumping appliances.

-Group Manager (GM): responsible for management of all fire stations within a specific division.
-Carries out day-to-day firefighting work in a specific ground.
-Can take charge of an incident of nine pumping appliances and above.

-Area Manager (AM): responsible for day-to-day management of a geographical area, operations or policy.

-Assistant Chief Fire Officer (ACFO): responsible for managing various departments and services.
-Will answer and advice to the Deputy Brigade Manager and Brigade Manager.
-Will attend the strategic meeting for a large incident.

-Deputy Chief Fire Officer (DCFO): responsible for overseeing various departments and services.
-Will answer and advice to the Brigade Manager.
-Will attend the strategic meeting for a large incident.

-Chief Fire Officer (CFO): the principal officer of the service.
-Responsible for overseeing and managing the overall organisation.
-Will attend the strategic meeting for a large incident.

-In 2016, it was announced that the service will change its rank based structure, to a role based structure, commonly known as 'rank to role'.
+In 2016, it was announced that the service would change its rank based structure, to a role based structure, commonly known as 'rank to role'.
 This process was part of the Peoples Structures Project in the 2016–2020 Essex County Fire and Rescue Service report.
 This new role based structure is popular among many fire services in the country, and suits the modern and flexible requirement of a fire service.
 This process did not hugely effect the staff and their roles, however did require changes to some Sub Officer's (Watch Manager's) based station of work, in order for the process to be implemented.
 The service was one of the last organisations to implement 'rank to role'.